sagikandleker/DHCP-Starvation-Lab/README.md

 ### Stop containers

 ## Submission
-You need to submit a detailed lab report, with screenshots, to describe what you have done and what you have observed.
-You also need to provide explanation to the observations that are interesting or surprising.
+You need to submit a detailed lab report, with screenshots, to describe what you have done and what you have observed.<br>
+You also need to provide explanation to the observations that are interesting or surprising.<br>
-Please also list the important code snippets followed by explanation.
+Please also list the important code snippets followed by explanation.<br>
 Simply attaching code without any explanation will not receive credits.